uetke/website_content/blog/python/03_HDF5_python.rst

    print(data[1])
    print(data_set[1])

 We are splitting the code into different lines to make it more explicit, but you can be more synthetic in your projects.
-We read the file, and we read the `default` dataset.
+In the lines above we first read the file, and we then read the `default` dataset.
 We assign the first 10 elements of the dataset to a variable called ``data``.
 After the file closes (when the ``with`` finishes), we can access the values stored in ``data``, but ``data_set`` will give an error.
-The moment when we are actually reading from the disk is when we explicitly access the first 10 elements of the data set.
+Note that we are only reading from the disk when we explicitly access the first 10 elements of the data set.
 If you print the type of ``data`` and of ``data_set`` you will see that they are actually different.
 The first is a numpy array while the second is an h5py DataSet.

 The same behavior works in more complex scenarios.
 Let's create a new file, this time with two data sets, and let's select the elements of one based on the elements of the other.
 Let's start by creating a new file and storing data; that part is the easiest one: